lucy-dwr/dwrpubs/README.md

 - [ ] Create automated tests for package functions.
 - [ ] Wrap the [`data-raw/`](data-raw/) scripts in a reproducible refresh pipeline that handles API credentials.
 - [ ] Configure CI to run `R CMD check` and guard the data and package refresh process.
+- [ ] Add README on LLMs for unstructured text parsing and classification, including commentary on non-deterministic behavior.

 ### Products
 - [ ] Create a visualization dashboard, static figures, and other communications products.